wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/hdinsight/hdinsight-hadoop-emulator-get-started.md

 			<value>*</value>
 		</property>

-3. You might get an error when Visual Studio tries to connect to WebHCat service (“error”: “Could not find job job_XXXX_0001”).
+3. You might get an error when Visual Studio tries to connect to WebHCat service ("error": "Could not find job job_XXXX_0001").
 In this case, you must restart the WebHCat service and try again.
 To restart the WebHCat service, start the **Services** MMC, right-click **Apache Hadoop Templeton** (this is the old name for WebHCat service), and click **Restart**.

 ##<a name="runwordcount"></a>A word-count MapReduce tutorial